brimdata/zed/zeek/README.md

 ```

 (Note: The "Skipping openflow..." message is due to known issue [#15](https://github.com/brimsec/zeek/issues/15)
-that should be soon addressed.
-It does not affect this example.)
+It does not affect this example.
+If you have logs with multiple levels of nesting, please let us know and/or comment on the issue.)

 We can compare it to our original type definition to confirm we see the
 expected modifications.
 The top set of differences describes the additional